 Adding better display quality, as well as doubling the screen count, could jump up the price.

-Currently, the only somewhat “next-gen” VR headset on the market is the HTC Vive Pro, which retails for $800, £800 or around AU$1,045.
+For comparison, a “premium” VR headset currently on the market is the HTC Vive Pro, which retails for $800, £800 or around AU$1,045.
 Depending on the PSVR 2’s hardware, Sony could choose to list it as a premium device.

 But, that would likely go against its brand of offering an affordable entry into VR.
 We’re hopeful Sony will avoid pricing all but the wealthiest among us out of VR.